OpenSourceHash/SampleOpensource/README.md

 2) Login with authentication details.

 3) Once admin activate your account you can access API_KEY.
+(Note :- Usually it will take 24 hours to aprove your account)

 4) Once account activated you can find API_KEY in settings tab.